SamuelMarks/dag1/docs/architecture.md

 **Architecture: Cost Function**

-A key difference in the Lachesis protocol is the in-height vector selection of Nodes known as the Cost Function.
+A key difference in the DAG1 protocol is the in-height vector selection of Nodes known as the Cost Function.

 The following is an excerpt from our technical paper;